RSA-Bench: Benchmarking Audio Large Models in Real-World Acoustic Scenarios: Robustness Mitigation via Denoising

 \section{Robustness Mitigation via Denoising}

 Interference in real-world acoustic environments can significantly degrade the performance of ALLMs.
 To bridge this gap, we conduct a series of experiments utilizing various denoising algorithms to evaluate whether current speech enhancement techniques can effectively restore model performance.
 We select 4 representative denoising algorithms for evaluations (detailed implementations are provided in Appendix \ref{appendix:denoising_algos}): \begin{itemize}[leftmargin=*, noitemsep, topsep=0pt, parsep=0pt] \item \textbf{noisereduce~\cite{sainburg2020finding}:} A traditional stationary noise reduction method based on spectral gating. \item \textbf{RNNoise~\cite{valin2018hybrid}:} A hybrid approach combining classic signal processing with Recurrent Neural Networks (RNNs). \item \textbf{Audio-Denoising~\cite{ali2015improved}:} A Wavelet Transform approach. \item \textbf{DeepFilterNet~\cite{schroter2023deepfilternet}:} A low-latency speech enhancement framework utilizing complex deep filtering. \end{itemize} We apply these methods to clean the noisy samples before feeding them into the ALLMs.
-To evaluate whether model performance can be further improved, we select 3 top-performing models, including Qwen2-Audio-7B-Instruct, MERaLiON-AudioLLM, and Step-Audio-2-mini.
+To evaluate whether model performance can be improved, we select 3 well-performing models, including Qwen2-Audio, MERaLiON, and StepAudio2.
 The evaluation is conducted on two contrasting scenarios: \textbf{Pasture} and \textbf{Classroom}.
-The performance of the enhanced audio and conduct a parallel comparison with the noisy baseline and clean reference data.
+We compare model performance on enhanced audio against noisy baselines and clean reference data.